-“Culture is the observable patterns of activity and dialogue in an organization that employees have learned as acceptable and have adapted to as a result of reinforcement over time”
+Within the workplace, especially in manufacturing, culture is defined thusly: “Culture is the observable patterns of activity and dialogue in an organization that employees have learned as acceptable and have adapted to as a result of reinforcement over time”

-The key part of the above definition is the last part…”adapted to as a result of reinforcement.”
-It is important to understand that poor culture is a learned behavior within your organization.
-It did not start with it.
-In our daily activities and interaction with others, we all reinforce and encourage behaviors in others.
-Human beings are a largely social species and are often highly influenced by the behavior of others; especially peers.
+In our day-to-day, we all reinforce and encourage behaviors in others.
+Human beings are a largely social species, and are often highly influenced by the behavior of others – especially our peers.
 If the reinforcement we give sends the wrong message, culture will change for the worse.

 Motivation is an inner force that compels behavior.
+From a technical standpoint, there are two ‘types’ of motivation: Intrinsic and Extrinsic.

-Countless studies show that short-term extrinsic motivators such as formal bonuses, pay for performance schemes, etc., although sometimes effective in the short term, are not just ineffective in the long term, they are actually counterproductive and reduce motivation.
-Think about how we feel when the bonus is removed.
+While extrinsic motivation can, and often is utilized to modify behaviors, it typically only produces short-term changes in behavior and often is counterproductive for long-term sustainable change.
+Countless studies show that short-term extrinsic motivators such as formal bonuses, pay-for-performance schemes, etc., although sometimes effective in the short term, are not just ineffective in the long term.
+In fact, in some cases, they are actually counterproductive and reduce motivation.

-motivators, are informally on an ad-hoc basis rather than a formal process.
+Extrinsic motivators are valuable when used correctly.
+Typically, it’s been observed that the best use of extrinsic motivators is informally on an ad-hoc basis rather than a formal process.
 The formal process becomes an expectation, and when removed is highly unmotivating.

 Engagement

-One measure of how intrinsically motivated we are, is employee engagement and there are a myriad of consulting companies that will measure this.
-Here are some results of such a study.
-Of note here is that the industry with the highest engagement scores have
+One measure of how intrinsically motivated a workforce is is through a measurement of employee engagement.
+There are a myriad of consulting companies that will measure this with varying results.
+Of note here is that the industry with the highest engagement scores has the least extrinsic motivators.
+Compensation is important, but not always in the way we think.

 The Science of Motivation